nickcoats/jQuery-boxes-lines/README.md

 jQuery-boxes-lines
 ==================

-User controlled views with jQuery
+User controlled views with jQuery .addClass() and .removeClass()

+Complete tutorial is referenced here: